-The Master of Science with a major in Criminal Justice (MSCJ) program is an accelerated degree program that provides education for both pre- and mid-career individuals serving their communities as law enforcement, corrections, or court practitioners.
+The Master of Science with a major in Criminal Justice (MSCJ) program from Trine University is an accelerated one-year program for adults with a bachelor degree that provides education for both pre- and mid-career individuals serving their communities as law enforcement, corrections, or court practitioners.
 The curriculum is designed to prepare these professionals to assume key leadership roles within the justice system or the private sector.

 Alternatively, students may also apply for the Certificate Program which is a stand-alone certificate in any of the concentration areas.
-This consists of six classes each (CRJ 563 plus five concentration classes) for a total of 18 credit hours.
+This consists of six classes for a total of 18 credit hours.

 A MSCJ degree could open doors for students to pursue a variety of opportunities.
 Whether they plan to enhance their career in criminal justice, teach, or pursue their doctorate, a degree from Trine will give students the competitive edge they need to be successful.